Is Electrical Arcing Dangerous for Fire Hazards? What You Need to Know

 • Cut Power to the affected area by shutting off the circuit breaker, only if it’s safe to approach.

-• Use a Class C Fire Extinguisher specifically designed for electrical fires.
-Never use water, as it can conduct electricity and worsen the situation.
+• Use a Class C Fire Extinguisher that is designed specifically for electrical fires.
+Refrain from using water, as it conducts electricity and may exacerbate the situation.

 • Call Emergency Services Immediately for professional help in containing the fire.

-Your safety and the safety of your family should always come first during emergencies.
+Your safety and that of your family must always be the top priority in emergencies.

 When to Call a Professional